Back to California

 Angel Stadium Exemption from Surplus Land Act

-AB-2512 allows Angel Stadium in Anaheim to be exempt from certain land disposal rules if it is sold or leased to the Los Angeles Angels, with a condition that any materials refer to the team as 'Anaheim Angels' unless an agreement is reached.
+AB-2512 allows Angel Stadium in Anaheim to be exempt from certain land disposal rules if it is sold or leased to the Los Angeles Angels, but requires referring to the team as 'Anaheim Angels' unless an agreement is reached.

 What This Bill Does

-• Requires all documents related to this exemption to call the Los Angeles Angels the 'Anaheim Angels'.
+• Requires any materials related to this exemption to refer to the Los Angeles Angels as the 'Anaheim Angels'.

-• Expresses that this requirement does not apply if an agreement is made between Anaheim and the Los Angeles Angels about their team name.
+• Expresses that this requirement does not apply if an agreement is reached between Anaheim and the Los Angeles Angels about their team name.

 Who It Names or Affects